|Title:||The 4 Hour Body: Rapid Fat Loss, Incredible Sex, and Becoming Superhuman|

 15:00 – 20:00 minutes – Submerged up to neck, hands underwater.”

-I can assure you this excerpt is just the tip of the iceberg and gives you a flavor for how the book is written.
-Finally regarding the fat loss section, the main advice is to follow the “slow carb” diet, which is another way of saying an extremely difficult to follow low carb diet that allows only fibrous vegetables and legumes as carbohydrate sources.
+This excerpt gives you a flavor for how the book is written.
+Finally regarding the fat loss section, the main advice is to follow the “slow carb” diet, which is low carb diet that allows only fibrous vegetables and legumes as carbohydrate sources.
+For some, it can work wonders, for most, it’s tough to follow.

 Largely based on self-experimentation – In addition to expert input, the book is based on Tim’s obsessive self experimentation, which ranges from drawing blood with needles 6 times per day to measure his blood glucose levels, to eating beef and nuts all day long to help boost testosterone.
-While Tim is able to come up with some interesting and exciting conclusions based on his own research, it’s difficult, if not blatantly wrong to assume what works for Tim will work for me, or you.
-One thing that has become clearly evident to me as I’ve been running a personal training and nutrition counseling practice is that two people can respond completely differently to the same approach.
+While Tim is able to come up with some interesting and exciting conclusions based on his own research, we cannot assume what works for Tim will work for me, or you.
+One thing that has become clearly evident to me as I’ve been running a personal training and nutrition counseling practice for years is that two people can respond completely differently to the same approach.
 For example, Tim discusses how eating any fruit whatsoever halted his fat loss goals (such as drinking orange juice in the morning), when I’ve personally never come across that issue before, nor have any of my coaching/private clients.

 If you’ve read The 4 Hour Body, let me know what you think.